 Don is President of the Board of Managers of Oakwood Friends School, a Quaker boarding school in Poughkeepsie, NY.
 He served for many years in different capacities on the Board of the Adelphic Literary Society, the alumni association of the Alpha Delta Phi Society of Wesleyan University, a co-ed “fraternity “.

 Mr. Spencer holds a B.A. from Wesleyan University and a J.D. degree from the New York University School of Law.

 Jess Blackledge – Assistant Director

-Originally from the UK, Jess has been living and working in North and South East Asia for the past 9 years.
+Originally from the UK, Jess has been living and working in North and South East Asia for the past 10 years.
 Her experience lies in ESL teaching as well as NGO work.
-Jess has experience working for children’s rights and domestic violence organisations.
-Jess first came to Cambodia 2 years ago and spent some time working as the Communications Manager for Writing Through’s first partner: Anjali House.
+Jess has experience working for children’s rights and domestic violence organizations, developing curriculums and advocacy programs for women and children.
+Jess first came to Cambodia 4 years ago and spent some time working as the Communications Manager for Writing Through’s first partner: Anjali House.
 Through this, she met Sue and began working for Writing Through.
 She is based full time in Siem Reap, Cambodia.
-Jess’ educational background is in theatre and performing arts.
+Jess’ educational background is in theatre and performing arts, creativity and performance have been always been an integral part of her outlook and she believes these tools can be key to unlocking critical and conceptual thinking development worldwide.
 Her primary interests lie in arts education and literacy.
 As well as being the Assistant Director for Writing Through, Jess also Facilitates some of the workshops around Cambodia.